rejuancse/order-gift-proceed-checkout/assets/README.md

 1. Clone the repo
 2. Select the branch you want
-3. and then go to assets folder run `cd assets`
 3. Run `npm i` to install dependencies
 4. Run one of the following commands, depending on intent: